hvtran21/tech-news-app/README.md

 The tldr_newsletter is only through emails, and for me it was overflowing my inbox and I was not a fan, it made finding everything else harder that I conisdered important.

 ## Solution
 Make a mobile application that can display all of the information in a comfortable format, that doesn't overflow inboxes.
 Most the time we'll read it from our phone, or others at the computer; both can be used.
-It's just that on the phone, its just easier.
+It's just that on the phone, its just easier and more convient.
+No more flooded inboxes, we already recieve enough emails.

 ### Features
 &rarr; Have an associated account (optional) that marks a reading list and saves preferences \